vzell/my-new-repository/README.md

-This is a simple README for my new project!
+This is a README for my new project!

 Remember,